ATHLETE INFORMATION

 How do I withdraw from the event---due to an injury and will I get any money back?

-All race fees are non-refundable - all profits from the event are donated to the Saffron Centre.
+All race fees are non-refundable - all profits from the event are donated to the Saffron Centre

 As an athlete, do I have to get pledges and/or fundraise?

 No. But we will have prizes for each division - 6 Hour, 12 Hour and 24 Hour.
+If you are registered in one of our 24 Hour events, you could be a contender for the Al Howie award.

 If you receive the most donations/pledges in your division, you will receive your race entry FREE!